milesian/BigBang/README.md

 [Why did I write this library?](http://tangrammer.github.io/posts/12-12-2014-bigbang.html)

-Generalize the "how and when can you customize your system?" **letting you compose all your component updates in the same component/start invocation time**, but distinguishing those updates that have to happen just-before from those that have to happen just-after component/start.
+BigBang generalizes the "how and when can you customize your system?" **letting you compose all your component updates in the same component/start invocation time**, but distinguishing those updates that have to happen just-before from those that have to happen just-after component/start.

 So you write this code